MicrosoftDocs/appcenter-docs/docs/cli/index.md

 **A note about using the `--app` parameter:**

 Due to restrictions in how app name parsing is done, application names must not begin with hyphens or other ambigious characters that may confuse GNU style parsers.
-You can read more about this (here)[https://github.com/Microsoft/appcenter-cli/issues/287].
+You can read more about this in the associated (CLI issue)[https://github.com/Microsoft/appcenter-cli/issues/287].